Who will win Ballon d'Or 2025?

 Kylian Mbappé made his long-expected move from PSG to Real Madrid last summer and has had no problem finding the net in the Spanish capital.

-Some players shrink in the Bernabeu pressure cooker, but the French forward has continued to terrorise defences and has already surpassed the 30-goal mark this term.
+Some players shrink in the Bernabeu pressure cooker, but the French forward continued to terrorise defences and netted 31 goals in 34 games during his debut season.

-The 26-year-old is driving Los Blancos' trophy hunt in the final months of the season, and could add more international silverware with France at the Nations League finals in the summer.
+The 26-year-old is driving Los Blancos at the start of the 2025/26 campaign and could add more international silverware with France at the World Cup next year.
+He's likely to be next year's favourite already.

 Check out more of our Sport coverage or visit our TV Guide and Streaming Guide to find out what's on.
 For more from the biggest stars in TV, listen to The Radio Times Podcast.